E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/paradis_precipitate/paradis_precipitate_amd_rome/readme.rst

 ..  contents:: :local:

-Discrete dislocation dynamics (DDD) simulations usually treat with “pure” crystals and dislocations in them.
+Discrete dislocation dynamics (DDD) simulations usually treat with "pure" crystals and dislocations in them.
 An extension of the ParaDIS DDD code (LLNL, http://paradis.stanford.edu/) that includes dislocation/precipitate interactions has been developed (E-CAM module: `ParaDiS with precipitates`_).